|

 of a 1928, however), a disassembled late 1931

-- the Deluxe coupe has a roll-down rear window.
+- the Deluxe coupe had a roll-down rear window.
 A fair inventory

 paint than when it left the

-factory at Sindelfingen (which Mark and I visited in the early 1980s).
+factory at Sindelfingen-Unterteurkheim (which my youngest son and I visited in the early 1980s).

 It is now